 - Reduce outdoor activities.
 Reduce frequency of visiting friends, family and eating in restaurants.
 Be at home as much as possible.
-Reduce activities in crowded public places, especially closed areas with poor air circulation. - 2.
-Stay six feet away from others if you can when you are in public places such as supermarkets, restaurants and taking public transportation. - 3.
+Stop any activities in crowded public places, especially closed areas with poor air circulation. - 2.
+Stay six feet or MORE away from others if you can when you are in public places such as supermarkets, restaurants and taking public transportation. - 3.
 Avoid touching your mouth, nose and eyes with your hands.
 It is surprising how often most people do this without knowing.
 The virus can enter only through mouth, eyes, or nose!! - 4.
-Masks: You do not need to wear a mask at all if you are well unless you have been exposed to the virus.
-You do not need to wear a mask when you are alone or walking alone in the park or places where risk of infection is low. - 5.
+Masks: In April 2020 the U.S. Dept of Health advised everyone to wear a mask outdoors.
+Use a scarf over your nose and mouth if you don't have a mask. - 5.
 Use good personal hygiene.
 A family should always keep supplies of thermometer, masks, household disinfectants.
 Masks that have made no contact with suspected or confirmed patients, with intact appearance, without any odor or dirt, can be placed in dry, ventilated place, in order to be reused only by the same person who used them before.
-Write your own name on your own mask.
+Write your own name on your own mask with a magic marker.
 Masks that need to be discarded should be disposed of in paper trash.

 - 6. Keep hands clean at all times, especially after being in public, using the toilet, or before eating.
 Always wash hands with hand sanitizer or running water with soap for at least 20 seconds each time.
 That is long enough to sing "Happy Birthday" twice!
+Clean under your nails.
 Use hand sanitizing gel after returning from public places. - Cover your nose and mouth with your elbows and sleeves when sneezing or coughing. - 8.
 Keep the house clean.
 Frequently open the window for ventilation.
 Do regular disinfecting. - 9.
 Stay strong by good diet and exercise.
 Do moderate exercise indoors or in wide open spaces and maintain adequate rest. - 10.
 Do not spit on the ground.
 Wrap nasal and mouth secretions in tissue paper and dispose in covered garbage bins. - 11.
 Monitor your health and the health of your family members.
 Especially take your temperature if you feel you have a fever. - 12.
-Call or go to a doctor or nurse if you have fever, cough, throat pain, chest tightness, shortness of breath, weakness, muscle pains, loss of taste or smell s.
+Call or go to a doctor or nurse if you have fever, cough, throat pain, chest tightness, shortness of breath, weakness, muscle pains, loss of taste or smell.
 If you are having trouble breathing, you should go to an emergency room.
-Wear a mask or a medical surgical mask if you need to go to a medical facility. - 13.
+Wear a mask or a medical surgical mask if you go to a medical facility. - 13.
 Persons who have been in close contact with patients infected by COVID-19 should be in isolation at home.
 They need to be free of temperature or other symptoms for 14 days before leaving home, starting from the day of last contact with infected persons.
 The person who needs to do home isolation should reduce contact with others in the home as much as possible.
-Stay six feet apart.
+Stay more than six feet apart.
 Clean and sterilize places that have been touched, to avoid cross-infection.
 Do not go outside during the two-week period except for emergencies.
 If you must go outside, wear a medical surgical mask and avoid crowded places.